Spatial Fay-Herriot Models for Small Area Estimation with Functional Covariates: Motivating Data: The American Community Survey

 \section{Motivating Data: The American Community Survey}

-The variable ``rate of change of percent household Spanish-speaking" in different areas of the US may provide insight into immigration patterns as well as provide a marker for socio-economic factors.
+The variable ``relative change of percent household Spanish-speaking" in different areas of the U.S. may provide insight into immigration patterns as well as provide a marker for socio-economic factors.
 The standard errors of the ACS estimates for variables associated with language spoken tend to be larger than most other variables in the survey, and this is even true at larger geographies, such as at the state level.
 To improve estimates, we incorporate Google Trends data \citep{googletrends} as auxiliary information in a framework that uses a spatial FH model with functional covariates.
 Google Trends data provide state-level weekly time series indicating scaled search loads in various categories (e.g., see Figure~\ref{Fi:Functional}).

-By considering Google Trends searches that contain commonly used Spanish words, we are able to develop a proxy measure for the variable percent household Spanish-speaking.
+By considering Google Trends searches that contain commonly used Spanish words, we are able to develop a proxy measure for percent household Spanish-speaking.
 It is reasonable to assume that individuals who speak Spanish at home are more likely to perform internet searches in Spanish.
-The ubiquitous presence of Google, as well as many other social-media services, make these searches a readily available source of data.
+The ubiquitous presence of Google and other social-media services make these searches a readily available source of data.

 When determining which Google Trends data should be used as a proxy for the pattern of percent household Spanish-speaking, our approach was to analyze the Google searches of relatively common Spanish words.
 Several candidate words were selected, and we found relatively high search volume for the words ``y," ``el," and ``yo," which mean ``and," ``the," and ``I" in English, respectively.
 These words rarely appeared in searches in other languages.
 We base our simulation study (Section~\ref{SecSims}) and application (Section~\ref{SecData}) on these search results.